 Question 5.
 While two police officers were on patrol they were approaching a small car.
 A group of youths huddled around the car saw the officers approaching and took off running.
 Suspicious, the officers gave chase.
 Just as one of the officers caught up with one of the fleeing youths, named Houdini D., Houdini D. tossed to the ground a bag of crack cocaine that he had been carrying.
 Houdini D. then attempted to climb over a 6 foot tall chain link fence; however the pursuing officer, who at all times during the foot pursuit had been yelling "Stop!
 Police!, Stop!
 Police!" managed to catch and to tackle Houdini D. just before he went over the fence.
 The officer then arrested Houdini D. and subsequently charged him with possession of a controlled substance.

-icer then arrested Houdini D. and subsequently charged him with possession of ed substance.
-If Houdini D. files a motion to suppress the crack cocaine how should the court rule of his motion and why?
+If Houdini D. files a motion to suppress the crack cocaine how should the court rule on his motion and why?
 (This Question is worth 10 Points)

 CRIMINAL PROCEDURE MID-TERM